BukovIP/slate/source/index.html.md

 When a client disconnects for any reason, the market data subscription is terminated.
 Upon reconnecting, the client needs to send another `Market Data Request <V>` message.

 1. Client sends a `Market Data Request <V>`
-2. Gemini responds by sending one Market Data - `Snapshot/Full Refresh <W>`
+2. Server responds by sending one Market Data - `Snapshot/Full Refresh <W>`
-3. As bids, offers, trades and/or auctions happen on the exchange, Gemini sends Market Data - `Incremental Refresh <X>` messages
+3. As bids, offers, trades and/or auctions happen on the exchange, Server sends Market Data - `Incremental Refresh <X>` messages

 *.*FIX 4.4 EP 26 is used to backport MDEntryType (269) = Q Auction Clearing Price to denote indicative and final auction prices.*